-Peter Caplehorn is the Deputy Chief Executive and Policy Director of the Construction Products Association, where he leads the work to ensure that the UK and EU policy and regulatory framework – particularly for technical and sustainability issues – supports a growing and profitable UK construction products industry.
+Peter Caplehorn is the Chief Executive of the Construction Products Association.
+He previously was Deputy Chief Executive where he led the work to ensure that the UK and EU policy and regulatory framework – particularly for technical and sustainability issues – supported a growing and profitable UK construction products industry.

-In 2015 Peter was delighted to receive an honorary membership from Chartered Institute of Architectural Technologists and in 2017 honorary membership of the Institute of Fire engineers.
+In 2015 Peter was delighted to receive an honorary membership from the Chartered Institute of Architectural Technologists and in 2017 honorary membership of the Institute of Fire Engineers.

 Most recently as a response to Dame Judith Hackitt recommendations, Peter instigated the development of the Code for Construction Product Information through the independently chaired Marking Integrity Group.